fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 For server message output and sqlcmd commands that produce output, this argument specifies a script block that will consume messages that would otherwise go to the console.

-The script block is presented with a variable $OutputMessage which has two fields:
+The script block is presented with a variable $OutputMessage which has these fields:

 - OutputDestination: Either 'StdOut' or 'StdError'
 - Message: The message text.
+- NodeNumber: If running multiple scripts, each gets a unique number.
+If running in parallel, messages from all nodes will appear as they are raised, i.e. in no particular order.

 ```yaml
 Type: ScriptBlock